In-flight entertainment: History

-Throughout the early to mid-1960s, some in-flight movies were played back from videotape, using early compact transistorized videotape recorders made by Sony (such as the SV-201 and PV-201) and Ampex (such as the VR-660 and VR-1500), and played back on CRT monitors mounted on the upper sides in the cabin above the passenger seats with several monitors placed a few seats apart from each other.
+Throughout the early to mid-1960s, some in-flight movies were played back from videotape, using early compact transistorized videotape recorders made by Sony and Ampex, and played back on CRT monitors mounted on the upper sides in the cabin above the passenger seats with several monitors placed a few seats apart from each other.
 The audio was played back through the headsets.

 In 1971, TRANSCOM developed the 8mm film cassette.
 Flight attendants could now change movies in-flight and add short subject programming.

 In the late 1970s and early 1980s, CRT-based projectors began to appear on newer widebody aircraft, such as the Boeing 767.
 These used LaserDiscs or video cassettes for playback.
 Some airlines upgraded the old film IFE systems to the CRT-based systems in the late 1980s and early 1990s on some of their older widebodies.
-In 1985, Avicom introduced the first audio player system, based on the Philips Tape Cassette technology.
+In 1985, Avicom introduced the first personal audio player system, based on the Philips Tape Cassette technology.
 In 1988, the Airvision company introduced the first in-seat audio/video on-demand systems using 2.7 in LCD technology for Northwest Airlines.
 The trials, which were run by Northwest Airlines on its Boeing 747 fleet, received overwhelmingly positive passenger reaction.
 As a result, this completely replaced the CRT technology.

+In 1996 and 1997, Swissair and Alitalia introduced the first digital in-flight entertainment systems aboard its aircraft manufactured by US-based company Interactive Flight Technologies, marking a notable development in passenger amenities, that would generate additional revenue for the airline.
+These systems featured individual touchscreen displays integrated into seat armrests, allowing passengers to access various entertainment including pay-per-view movie library, music, games, and flight details such as a moving map, speed, and altitude.
+Also, the IFT systems on Swissair offered first ever inflight gambling activities with winnings that could go as high as $3,500.

-Today, in-flight entertainment is offered as an option on almost all wide body aircraft, while some narrow body aircraft are not equipped with any form of in-flight entertainment at all.
-This is mainly due to the aircraft storage and weight limits.
-The Boeing 757 was the first narrow body aircraft to widely feature both audio and video in-flight entertainment and today it is rare to find a Boeing 757 without an in-flight entertainment system.
+Today, in-flight entertainment is available on almost all wide body aircraft, and often excluded from narrow body aircraft, largely due to aircraft storage and weight limits.
+The Boeing 757 was the first narrow body aircraft to widely feature both audio and video in-flight entertainment.
 Most Boeing 757s feature ceiling-mounted CRT screens, although some newer 757s may feature drop-down LCDs or audio-video on demand systems in the back of each seat.
 Many Airbus A320 series and Boeing 737 Next Generation aircraft are also equipped with drop-down LCD screens.
 Some airlines, such as WestJet, United Airlines, and Delta Air Lines, have equipped some narrow body aircraft with personal video screens at every seat.
 Others, such as Air Canada and JetBlue, have even equipped some regional jets with VOD.

 For the introduction of personal TVs on board jetBlue, company management tracked that lavatory queuing went far down.
-They originally had two planes, one with functioning IFE and one with none; the functioning one later was called "the happy plane".
+They originally had two planes, one with functioning IFE and one with none; the functioning one was later called "the happy plane".